Of all human emotions, perhaps the most useless and destructive is self-pity.

-In the case of the last example, I decide not to give Envy a room, as it can be very destructive in my inner being and others.
+In the case of the last example, I decide not to give Envy room, as it can be very destructive to my inner being and others.
 I have to tell this guest why I am not giving him a room to show it the way.
 “Envy, I can’t give you a room as you are too destructive.
 I now know why you are here and know what to do with the reason for your coming.”

 2. Talk about your feelings.

 Lifehack explains the question victims most often ask themselves is “Why?”
 “Why is this happening to me?”
 Decide to banish the word “Why” from your vocabulary and replace it with words like “What”, “How” and “When”.
 As you change the quality of your questions, you will notice how much more empowered you to feel regardless of others’ actions.

 3. Start living by setting small goals